adrian-kurzeja/container-process-spawning/README.md

 - heroku postgres app
 - heroku Data for Redis

-It is possible to ommit heroku paid apps.
-I have to install them during build and start extra process for free.
+It is possible to ommit heroku paid apps by installing them during build and start extra process for free.
+Of course postgres data won't be kept, but using dump before updating image and restore after, would allow it to be free.

 # Steps to reproduce
 1. Clone project